tuchk4/awesome-create-react-app/README.md

 });
 ```

+**Note: this is officially unsupported and can break in any version.**

-NOTE: There is just webpack config extending, not `react-scripts build`.
+Also note that this is just webpack config extending, not `react-scripts build`.
 There is not beautiful console logs, comparison of the build size and other `react-scitpts build` command features.

 Such approach (workaround) also helps to resolve problems when need to build/pubish a single component.
 There is the related issue - [How to publish components without ejecting #796](https://github.com/facebookincubator/create-react-app/issues/796).
 Just override webpack entry point and output.